GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-27-06-fb-springsec.md

   - Security
 ---

-In this article we will configure a Spring Boot application to authenticate using the Firebase authentication token.
+In this article, we will configure a Spring Boot application to authenticate using the Firebase authentication token.
 Disclaimer: This article was originally a response to this [medium article](https://medium.com/comsystoreply/authentication-with-firebase-auth-and-spring-security-fcb2c1dc96d)
 I used some different configurations (e.g. I'm not using Spring oauth-resource-server library) and more updated code (with Spring-Security 6.3.1) Then I realized that the answer was too long and I needed to write a short tutorial about it.
 All the (working) code is available in this [git repository](https://github.com/GaetanoPiazzolla/spring-sec-firebase).

 ## Libraries
-Let's start from the libraries needed:
+Let's start with the libraries needed:

 {% highlight kotlin %}
 dependencies {